W0x3R/Shower-Partitions-APP/README.en.md

 <img src="https://res.cloudinary.com/dkcilxezg/image/upload/v1745937161/contactsPage_cjddar.png" alt="Large screen ‘Contacts’ page"/>

-- Implemented functionality:
+- **Implemented functionality**:

   - Implemented ‘Contacts’ widget with which you can see the company's working hours, call the phone number, write to mail or ask a question in social networks.

   - Added a form for sending a message to mail

-  - Depending on the outcome of sending a message (successful/unsuccessful) the user will be redirected to the appropriate page.
+  - The user is redirected to the form submission result page (success/error).

 <p>
 	<img src="https://res.cloudinary.com/dkcilxezg/image/upload/v1745937158/contactsPageItem1_yxddon.png" alt="Contacts widget" width = '48%' />